bsmith89/longev-mgen/doc/submission.md

-Since inhibition by ACA is variable across enzymes [@Kim1999], it is possible that ACA treatment results in elevated production of dextrin and maltooligosaccharides in the lower guts of mice due to residual alpha-amylase activity, even at levels sufficient to prohibit host digestion.
+Since inhibition by ACA is variable across enzymes [@Kim1999], it is possible that ACA treatment results in elevated production of dextrin and maltooligosaccharides in the lower guts of mice due to residual &alpha;-amylase activity, even at levels sufficient to prohibit host digestion.
 Periplasmic hydrolysis of these starch breakdown products may be sufficient for increased abundance of these species in ACA treated mice.

-It is notable that of the closely related variants associated with OTU-1, B1-B is found at UT and not UM.
+It is notable that of the closely related variants associated with OTU-1, B1B is found at UT and not UM.
 We previously observed site-specificity of the ACA response of this species, in which OTU-1 did not have a significantly increased abundance in treated mice at UT, while it was the most